jhuzinha/jhuzinha/README.md

 ### Programming is my passion

 Helloooo, my name is Jhuliana but you can call me **Jhu** or **Jhuzinha**.
 I'm a computer technician graduated from the Centro de Ensino Médio Integrado à Educação Profissional e Técnica do Gama (CEMI).
+I'm currently a Full Stack student at Driven and I'm studying Computing at the University of Brasília.

 <a href="https://www.linkedin.com/in/jhuliana-santos-6b6b2b201/">